 Quirimbas Islands, Mozambique

-At Medjumbe Island, guests can explore the taste of the island life and the history that shapes its waters and land while enjoying the isolated and untouched natural beauty.
+At the private island of Bazaruto, guests can explore the taste of the island life and the history that shapes its waters and land while enjoying the isolated and untouched natural beauty.
 The resort serves as a portal to the past, reflecting the thriving historical pathway that linked Southeast Asia, India, Arabia, and East Africa.